kubernetes/website/docs/tasks/debug-application-cluster/events-stackdriver.md

 title: Events Using Stackdriver
 ---

-Kubernetes events are objects that provide an insight into what is happening inside a cluster, for example, what decisions were made by scheduler or why some pods were evicted from the node.
-You can read more about using events for debugging your application in the [Application Introspection and Debugging ](docs/tasks/debug-application-cluster/debug-application-introspection) section.
+Kubernetes events are objects that provide insight into what is happening inside a cluster, such as what decisions were made by scheduler or why some pods were evicted from the node.
+You can read more about using events for debugging your application in the [Application Introspection and Debugging ](/docs/tasks/debug-application-cluster/debug-application-introspection/) section.

 Since events are API objects, they are stored in the apiserver on master.
-To avoid filling up master's disk, a retention policy is enforced: events are removed after one hour after the last occurence.
-To provide longer history and aggregation capabilities, a third party solution should be installed, to where events would be exported for future use.
+To avoid filling up master's disk, a retention policy is enforced: events are removed one hour after the last occurrence.
+To provide longer history and aggregation capabilities, a third party solution should be installed to capture events.

-This article describes a solution that exports Kubernetes events to Stackdriver Logging, where they can be made useful.
+This article describes a solution that exports Kubernetes events to Stackdriver Logging, where they can be processed and analyzed.

-*Note:* evets are considered best-effort, so it's possible that some events will be lost on their way to Stackdriver.
-For example, because of the technical constraints, events that happen while event exporter is not running are not exported.
-You should not depend on every event happening in the cluster making its way to Stackdriver.
-In particular, this implies that alerting based on events might be not a good idea.
+*Note:* events are considered best-effort, so it's possible that some events will be lost on their way to Stackdriver.
+For example, events that occur while the event exporter is not running are not exported.
+You should not assume that every event happening in the cluster will make its way to Stackdriver.
+In particular, this implies that alerting based on events is not a good idea.

 * TOC
 {:toc}